Sally Dawson

 Additional information

 I offer a free introductory session.
-In this session, you will have the opportunity to find out about how I work and how we can work together, talk through what you want to get out of the sessions, check out the room, see how you feel about me and ask any questions, with no obligation.
+In this session, you will have the opportunity to find out about how I work and how we may work together, talk through what you want to get out of the sessions, check out the room, see how you feel and ask any questions, with no obligation.

-Sessions are on a sliding scale between £35 -£50 per hour and are usually weekly, but I can be flexible.
-Young people aged 14-18 have the option to have shorter sessions of 45 mins at a reduced rate of £30 per session.
+Sessions are on a sliding scale between £35 -£50 per hour and are weekly to start with, but I can be flexible with long term work.

 Further information

 I use a lovely, discreet room at The Birchcliffe Centre in Hebden Bridge.
-A 10 minute walk from the train station with parking on site.
+A 10 minute walk from the train station [up a steep hill] with parking on site.

 Hebden Bridge, West Yorkshire, HX7